 You are also advised to contact your financial advisor, your accountant, or any professional bodies you are a member of to see if they have additional advice for you.

-Ireland’s electricity needs are met from a combination of fuel sources including renewables, gas and coal and there are no concerns about the capacity to meet electricity demands post-Brexit.
+Ireland’s electricity needs are met from a combination of fuel sources including renewables, gas and coal and there are no concerns about the capacity to meet electricity demands after the transition period.

-There are no problems expected for the availability of oil products, e.g. petrol or diesel, post-Brexit.
+There are no problems expected for the availability of oil products, e.g. petrol or diesel, after the transition period.
 Imports from the UK are expected to continue, as will imports from other countries, such as the Netherlands and the USA.

 In the unlikely event that stocks currently sourced in the UK are not available, importers will source supplies from other countries.
 In the extremely unlikely event of a shortage, the National Oil Reserves Agency holds significant oil stocks for use in an emergency.